Skip to main content

 Console Output

-When stdout is a terminal and format is auto, the query runs in TUI mode with a live progress spinner:
+When stdout is a terminal and format is auto, the query prints formatted results with stats:

 .
 Scanning segments...
 1.23s